-It is SCORCHING in London this weekend.
+It is SCORCHING in London.
 And the temperatures are staying high for a while.
-I’m jealous of the big lad who’s off for a mini-break in Wales by the beach while I’m stuck in the big city.
 Never fear, my guide is here for 11 Things to Do with Kids in London in a Heatwave.
-Let’s make the most of it before we go back to grumbling about the cold and damp.
+Let’s make the most of it before we go back to grumbling about the cold and damp. *Remember to avoid going out in extreme heat, especially if you have tiny ones or older relatives (hottest periods typically between 11am-3pm).*

 Need more ideas?
 Check out my guide for Spending the Summer Holidays in London.